How Japanese and English merged to create a new language

 For Taguchi, who has taught in Japan for over 20 years, students' English proficiency has remained static, but attitudes towards communication and the West are shifting.

-He says there's less awe among younger Japanese towards the West and that many are trying to stay realistic about their aspirations while confronting an aging population and incomes that have plummeted since Japan's economic bubble burst in the late 1990s.
+Shhe says there's less awe among younger Japanese towards the West and that many are trying to stay realistic about their aspirations while confronting an aging population and incomes that have plummeted since Japan's economic bubble burst in the late 1990s.

 But in anticipation for the Olympics, local municipalities in Japan are offering free sessions that teach conversational English to Olympic volunteers, many of whom are age 40 and up.